RamaAlHiyari/D3AJ-Mine-Detector/README.md

 - **Libraries:**
   - `PS2X_lib` to control the PS2 controller (Or its alternative)
   - `Servo.h` (For servos)
-  - (أضف أي مكتبات أخرى تستخدمينها)

 ## How to Run
-1. افتحي `firmware/D3AJ_MineDetector.ino` في Arduino IDE.
+1. Open `firmware/D3AJ_MineDetector.ino` in the Arduino IDE.

 2. Tools → Board: **Arduino Mega 2560** + Port

-3. ثبتي المكتبات المطلوبة.
+3. Install the required libraries.

 4. Upload.

-5. وصّلي مستقبل الـPS2 وشغّلي الذراع؛ جربي حركة العجلات والذراع وكشف المعدن.
+5. Connect the PS2 receiver and power on the controller; test the wheel and controller movement and metal detection.

 ## Basic Tests
 - **Motors:** Try each channel on the L298N (front/back).